What Is Credit Card Consolidation?

 - Debt settlement companies want you to send them any money you would be using for payments, rather than sending it to the creditors.
 This means that late fees and interest are added to your total every month.

-- Card companies don’t have any obligation to accept settlement offers and some won’t even deal with debt settlement companies.
+- Don’t believe the commercials.
+You do not have a “right” to settle your credit card debts for thousands less.
+Card companies don’t have any obligation to accept settlement offers and some won’t even deal with debt settlement companies.

-- If you use debt settlement, it goes on your credit report for seven years and could hurt your credit score by as much as 100 points.
+- If you use debt settlement, it goes on your credit report for seven years and could slam your credit score by as much as 100 points.

 - Even if you get the amount owed reduced by 50%, by the time you pay the company’s fees and the late fees, your actual savings would be closer to 20%-25%.

-For some people, none of that matters.
+For some debtors, none of that matters.
 They’re happy to be out from under it.